pqrkchqps/diehard-dot-fund/lib/plugins/README.md

       kickflip_page.coffee
 ```

-For examples on how to write page controllers (which are subtly different from regular components), check out [thread_page_controller.coffee](https://github.com/loomio/loomio/blob/master/angular/core/components/thread_page/thread_page_controller.coffee) or [group_page_controller.coffee](https://github.com/loomio/loomio/blob/master/angular/core/components/group_page/group_page_controller.coffee) in the core Loomio repo.
+For examples on how to write page controllers (which are subtly different from regular components), check out [thread_page_controller.coffee](https://github.com/diehard_fund/diehard_fund/blob/master/angular/core/components/thread_page/thread_page_controller.coffee) or [group_page_controller.coffee](https://github.com/diehard_fund/diehard_fund/blob/master/angular/core/components/group_page/group_page_controller.coffee) in the core Diehard_Fund repo.

 _NB: you don't need to call `use_component` as well, calling `use_client_route` will do this for you!)_

 ### Attach components to outlets in the Angular interface
 Now that the component is loaded into our angular app, how to make it appear on the interface?

-There are several outlets in the loomio angular interface which you can attach components to.
+There are several outlets in the diehard_fund angular interface which you can attach components to.
 They look like this:

 ```haml
   %outlet{name: "before-motion-description"}